article-image

 FOREIGN DIRECT INVESTMENT BOOKLET

-by Abhishek Bansal (abhishek.bansal@acumenjuris.com), Partner | Laxmi Sinha (laxmi.sinha@acumenjuris.com), Associate
+by Abhishek Bansal, (abhishek.bansal@acumenjuris.com), Partner | Laxmi Sinha (laxmi.sinha@acumenjuris.com), Associate

 Foreign Direct Investment (FDI), in addition to being a key driver of economic growth, has been a significant non-debt financial resource for India's economic development.
 Foreign corporations invest in India to benefit from the country's particular investment privileges such as tax breaks and comparatively lower salaries.
 This helps India develop technological knowhow and create jobs as well as other benefits. investments have been coming into India because of the government's supportive policy framework, vibrant business climate, rising global competitiveness and economic influence.